 Evoke cautions you that statements included in this presentation that are not a description of historical facts are forward-looking statements.
 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negatives of these terms or other similar expressions.
 These statements are based on the company's current beliefs and expectations.
-These forward-looking statements include statements regarding: Evoke's plan to resubmit the Gimoti new drug application (NDA) in the fourth quarter of 2019; Evoke's belief that it can address the approvability issues raised by the FDA in the complete response letter (CRL) and during the Type A meting: and Evoke's projected cash runway.
-The inclusion of forwardlooking statements should not be regarded as a representation by Evoke that any of its plans will be achieved.
-Actual results may differ from those set forth in this press release due to the risks and uncertainties inherent in Evoke's business, including, without limitation: Evoke may be unable to timely and successfully address the deficiencies raised in the CRL, including as a result of adverse findings from a root cause analysis or data from newly manufactured product batches; FDA may not agree with Evoke's conclusion of the root cause analysis or may require Evoke to conduct additional studies; the inherent risks of clinical development of Gimoti; Evoke's dependence on third parties for the manufacture of Gimoti and analysis of the PK data; Evoke is entirely dependent on the success of Gimoti, and Evoke cannot be certain that FDA will accept or approve an NDA resubmission for Gimoti; Evoke will be dependent on third parties to commercialize Gimoti, if approved; Evoke will require substantial additional funding to address the deficiencies raised in the CRL, and may be unable to raise capital or obtain funds when needed, including to fund ongoing operations; Evoke could face significant additional costs due to litigation or other events; Evoke's ability to maintain the continued listing of its common stock on the Nasdaq Capital Market; and other risks detailed in Evoke's prior press releases and in the periodic reports it files with the Securities and Exchange Commission.
+These forward-looking statements include statements regarding: the potential timing of FDA action on the NDA and potential approval and product launch for Gimoti; Evoke's belief that it can leverage Eversana's capabilities to enable a rapid and efficient launch and continued commercialization of Gimoti; the commercial opportunity for Gimoti, including expected pricing and reimbursement coverage; and expected intellectual property protection for Gimoti and Evoke's projected cash runway.
+The inclusion of forward-looking statements should not be regarded as a representation by Evoke that any of its plans will be achieved.
+Actual results may differ from those set forth in this press release due to the risks and uncertainties inherent in Evoke's business, including, without limitation: the potential for the FDA to delay the PDUFA target goal date due to the FDA's internal resource constraints or other reasons, including as a result of the COVID-19 coronavirus outbreak; Evoke may be unable to timely and successfully address the deficiencies raised in the Complete Response Letter (CRL) regarding Gimoti, including as a result of adverse findings from a root cause analysis or data from the newly manufactured product batches not fully addressing issues raised by the FDA in the CRL and Type A meeting; FDA may not agree with Evoke's conclusion of the results from the manufacturing testing or the root cause analysis, or may require Evoke to conduct additional studies; the outbreak of the COVID-19 may disrupt Evoke's business and that of the third parties on which it depends, including delaying manufacturing, impairing employee productivity and Eversana's commercial preparation activities, delaying FDA's PDUDFA date and potential commercialization, and impairing global economic activity, including the ability to raise capital, all of which could materially and adversely affect Evoke's results of operations and financial conditions; Evoke's dependence on third parties for the manufacture of Gimoti and analysis of the manufacturing data; Evoke's depending on EVERSANA to prepare for commercialization and launch commercial sales of Gimoti, if approved; Evoke will require substantial additional funding to continue its operations, and may be unable to raise capital or obtain funds when needed, including to fund ongoing operations; Evoke may not be able to obtain, maintain and enforce its patents and other intellectual property rights, and it may be prohibitively difficult or costly to protect such rights; and other risks detailed in Evoke's periodic reports it files with the Securities and Exchange Commission.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof, and Evoke undertakes no obligation to revise or update this presentation to reflect events or circumstances after the date hereof.
 All forward-looking statements are qualified in their entirety by this cautionary statement.
 This caution is made under the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.